okaythen11/okaythen11.github.io/_pages/about.md

 Shifted reconstruction loss
 ------
-In the iterative process of image generation through diffusion models generally the image composition and overall structure are created first with t closer to T and the details are added later on with t closer to 0.
-So ideally the student model will learn image composition and overall structure from the teacher when t is closer to T and the details when t is closer to 0.
+In the iterative process of image generation through diffusion models generally follows that the image composition and overall structure are created first with t closer to T and the details are added later on with t closer to 0.
+Therefore the student model will ideally take the image composition and overall structure from the teacher when t is closer to T and the details when t is closer to 0.
-In order to achieve that the paper introduces Shifted reconstruciont loss (SRL).
+In order to achieve this the paper introduces Shifted reconstruciont loss (SRL).

-SRL builds up on backward distillation but additionally uses a function that noises the xt -> x0 prediction of the student model to the current t y is designed in a way so that the teacher prioritieses structure and compositon closer to T and details closer to 0, this noised output of the student is then given to the teacher to make a x0 prediction.
+SRL builds up on backward distillation but additionally uses a function that noises the x0 prediction of the student model to the current t.
+Y is designed so that the teacher prioritizes structure and compositon closer to T and details closer to 0, this noised output of the student is then given to the teacher to make a x0 prediction.
+In doing so the wanted information from the teacher is added to the students outputs.
 <img src="/images/SRL.png" alt="Description of Image 1" width="700" height="370">

- The new gradients are computed as follows
+ The new gradients are then computed as follows
  <img src="/images/gradientSRL.png" alt="Description of Image 1" width="500" height="170">

-The gradients are computed similar as in backwards distillation but now we use y(t) to noise the student prediction
+They are using the method from backwards distillation but now we additonally use y(t) to noise the student prediction

 Noise correction
 ------
+The last and perhaps least of the methods introduced is noise correction.
 To understand noise correction we have to remind ourselves that diffusion models work by predicting noise, so at every timestep xt the diffusion model predicts the noise at xT however there is only noise, therefore predicting noise at xT becomes trivial and we gain nothing of doing so.
 To remedy this we treat xT as a special case this gives us an additional bias term.
 <img src="/images/noise%20correction.png" alt="Description of Image 1" width="600" height="200">